MISSION STATEMENT

 Newsletters

-St. Catherine of Siena Catholic School will send out a bi-monthly newsletter through email.
-It will only be sent home to those families who do not have access to the internet.
-The bi-monthly newsletters will be distributed on Tuesdays from the principal and school to inform the school community of upcoming events, activities, or other pertinent information.
+St. Catherine of Siena Catholic School will send out a weekly newsletter through email.
+Parents may request a paper copy be also sent home with students.
+The weekly newsletters will be distributed early in the week by the principal and school to inform the school community of upcoming events, activities, or other pertinent information.

 Parish Bulletin